Israel's Netanyahu appears to downplay hopes for a cease-fire as deadly strikes continue in Lebanon

 In a statement released as Prime Minister Benjamin Netanyahu was en route to New York to attend the U.N.
 General Assembly, his office said there was only a proposal on the table and that he had not yet responded to it.
 The statement also denied that there had been any directive to ease up on fighting on the northern border with Lebanon.

 The comments raised questions about a new international initiative to halt increasingly heavy exchanges of fire that have killed hundreds of people in Lebanon and threatened to trigger an all-out war between Israel and Hezbollah.
-They came as Israel has threatened to launch a ground invasion into Lebanon to push the militant group away from the border and as an Israeli strike in Lebanon killed 23 people.
+The statement was issued as Israel threatens to launch a ground invasion into Lebanon to push the militant group away from the border and after an Israeli strike in Lebanon killed 20 people, most of them from Syria.

+Soon after the statement was issued, the TV station of Lebanon’s Hezbollah group reported an Israeli airstrike in a suburb of Beirut.
+Al-Manar TV did not give details about the strike.

+The Israeli military said it carried out a strike south of Beirut without elaborating.
+Military officials said details will would be released later.

-Hezbollah has also not yet responded to the proposal for a pause in fighting, although Lebanon's caretaker Prime Minister Najib Mikati has welcomed it.
+Hezbollah has not yet responded to the proposal for a pause in fighting.
+Lebanon's caretaker Prime Minister Najib Mikati has welcomed it, but his government has no sway over the group.

-The Lebanese militant group has insisted it would only halt its strikes if there is a cease-fire in Gaza, where Israel has been battling Hamas for nearly a year.
+Hezbollah has insisted it would halt its strikes only if there is a cease-fire in Gaza, where Israel has been battling Hamas for nearly a year.
 That appears out of reach despite months of negotiations led by the United States, Egypt and Qatar.

 In its statement, Netanyahu's office said that “the fighting in Gaza will also continue until all the objectives of the war have been achieved.”
 Netanyahu is expected to meet with other world leaders on the sidelines of the U.N.
 General Assembly.